NarayanMahadevan/MakeTechEzResources/markdown/GK_EnterpriseArchPlan/SoftwareDeliveryManagement.md

 # Software Delivery Management

-Enterprise Application Development is essentially about
+Enterprise Application Development(EAD) is essentially about

 1. Allignment of Technology Assets and Business Priorities to deliver business value efficiently with reduced error and friction